DylanMashini/js-interpreter/README.md

 # JS Interpreter

 A  simple (sorta) JS interpreter written in Rust as a fun project to learn how to write an interpreter.
-Many things don't behave the same way they do in the ECMAScript specs, but the syntax mirrors JS pretty closely.
+Many things don't behave the same way they do in real runtimes like V8, but the syntax mirrors JS pretty closely.

 ## Project Structure
 - ``interpreter/``